ByAUJay

 What “aggregation” really buys you

-- zkVM-based recursion/wrapping (e.g., SP1): on-chain verification ≈275–300k gas per compressed proof, enabling cheap reuse across EVM chains. (succinct.xyz)
+- zkVM-based recursion/wrapping (for example, SP1): On-chain verification goes for about 275-300k gas per compressed proof, which makes it super affordable to reuse across EVM chains.
+More details can be found here.

-But aggregation can add:
+But aggregation can really bring in:

 When aggregation reduces latency vs. when it hurts